sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The name of the node pool
+The name of the node pool.

 ## .spec.kubernetes.nodePools.size